-During this FREE program, Saturday sessions run from 10 a.m. to 3 p.m. and use an a inquiry-based and project-based approach to teach about black American history and the global black experience.
+During this FREE program, Saturday sessions run from 10 a.m. to 3 p.m. and use an inquiry-based and project-based approach to teach about black American history and the global black experience.
 Junior Scholars attend college-style lectures and presentations, engage in dialogue with adult scholars, participate in guided peer group discussions and activities, generate individual research projects and portfolios, and create collaborative media and arts projects that grow from their intensive study based on the Schomburg’s vast collections, exhibitions, and educational resources.

 The Schomburg Junior Scholars program is made possible through the generous support of The David Rockefeller Fund, the May and Samuel Rudin Family Foundation, Inc., William R. Kenan, Jr. Charitable Trust, and Speaker Melissa Mark-Viverito, Council Member Inez Dickens, the New York City Council, NYS Assembly Member Keith Wright, NYS Senator Bill Perkins and the New York State Legislature.